jjiten/sample-apps/example-dotnet/README.md

-# .NET Runtime Package and Stager
+# Dotnet Runtime Package and Stager
-This directory contains a .NET Core runtime package and a custom stager that can be used to stage .NET Core and ASP.NET Core applications to Apcera.
+This directory contains a dotnet runtime package and a custom dotnet stager that can be used to stage .NET Core and ASP.NET Core applications to Apcera.
 I've also included a barebones sample ASP.NET Core application and instructions on how to create it.

-## .NET Runtime Package
+## Dotnet Runtime Package
 The dotnet-core-sdk-1.0.1-ubuntu-14.04 runtime package is created from the file [dotnet-core-sdk-1.0.1-ubuntu-14.04.conf](./sdk/dotnet-core-sdk-1.0.1-ubuntu-14.04.conf) with the command `apc package build dotnet-core-sdk-1.0.1-ubuntu-14.04.conf`.
 It requires a package providing the os.ubuntu dependency which any Apcera cluster should have.
 It will be placed in the /apcera/pkg/runtimes namespace.
 It provides the following dependencies: dotnet-core, dotnet-core-1.0.1, dotnet-core-ubuntu, dotnet-core-1.0.1-ubuntu, and dotnet-core-1.0.1-ubuntu-14.04.
 As suggested by its name, it includes the .NET Core SDK which includes the .NET Core runtime.
 (This is analogous to a Java JDK including the Java JRE.)

 The package script uses apt-get to install dotnet-dev-1.0.1.